nikosath/frontend-nanodegree-mobile-portfolio/README.md

 ## index.html

-* By adding the 'defer' keyword, I deferred the loading and execution of analytics.js, until after the initial render or other critical parts of the page have finished loading.
+* By adding the 'defer' keyword, I deferred the loading and execution of `analytics.js`, until after the initial render or other critical parts of the page have finished loading.
+* By adding `media = "print"`